punxaphil/maxi-media-player/README.md

   media_player.tv: # set this to 'all' to show the custom source for all players
     - title: TV
       thumbnail: https://cdn-icons-png.flaticon.com/512/716/716429.png
+backgroundBehindButtonSections: true # default is false, which means no background behind the different button sections
 entities: # Deprecated, entities are now automatically discovered if you don't supply this setting
   - media_player.sonos_kitchen
   - media_player.sonos_hallway